In Vitro Fertilization (IVF)

 Due to its laboratory-based nature, IVF allows for the options of female egg donation and male sperm donation.
 These can enable couples and individuals whose fertility issues include problems with their own sperm or eggs to achieve pregnancy.

-- Damaged fallopian tubes, which make it difficult or impossible for the sperm to reach the egg and the resulting embryo to reach the uterus.
+Damaged or blocked fallopian tubes can make it difficult or impossible for the sperm to reach the egg and the resulting embryo to reach the uterus.
 By collecting eggs and fertilizing them in the lab, IVF allows the fertilization process to bypass the fallopian tubes.

-- Low ovarian reserve, in which a woman has a low number of eggs in her ovaries.
+When a woman has a low number of eggs in her ovaries, she has low ovarian reserve.
 The IVF process stimulates healthy eggs to develop, allowing the reproductive endocrinologist to collect mature eggs directly from the ovaries.

 What are the risks of IVF?